Unforgettablepl/PersonalWebsite/content/achievements.md

 - **IIT Delhi's ICPC-de-Tryst 2024**: Secured the 16th rank along with my team
 - **MEGA Hackathon 2024**: Won the Gaming Award along with my team, and was awarded a cash prize of 100 USD
+- **IELTS UKVI ACADEMIC**: I got 8.5 band with the lowest score in Speaking with 7.5 band
 - **National Cadet Corps**: Was a part of the air wing of the NCC
 - **Codeforces**: Rated 2096 (Profile: [unforgettablepl](https://codeforces.com/profile/unforgettablepl), last contest on 15 July 2024)
 - **Codeforces Tester**: Tested a Div 2 round on Codeforces ([Round 1023](https://codeforces.com/blog/entry/142548))